When you think of Las Vegas, sun-drenched pool scenes are one of the first things that come to mind.

 Wynn/Encore: Although portions of the pool may be periodically closed for maintenance work, the pool remains open in the winter for guest use.

-Sahara: Weather permitting, Sahara keeps one of their pools open and heated year-round for guests.
+Sahara: Weather permitting, Sahara keeps their Alexandria Pool open and heated year-round for guests.

 Cosmopolitan: Cosmo’s Chelsea Pool (on the south end of the property) stays open throughout the winter for guests and is heated to around 80 degrees.